Republican U.S. Rep. Kinzinger, who voted to impeach Trump, will not seek re-election | Politics

 U.S. Representative Adam Kinzinger, one of the 10 House Republicans who voted to impeach then-President Donald Trump on a charge of inciting the deadly Jan.
 6 attack on the U.S. Capitol, on Friday said he would not seek re-election in 2022.
 The Illinois congressman, who also bucked party leadership by joining a House of Representatives panel investigating the Capitol riot, lamented national divisions in announcing his exit.

+"2 down, 8 to go!"
+Trump said in a statement on Friday following Kinzinger's announcement.
+The former president has endorsed https://www.reuters.com/world/us/trumps-revenge-endorsements-drive-republican-congressman-race-2021-09-09 primary challengers to four House Republicans and a Senate Republican, Lisa Murkowski, who supported his second impeachment.
+In September, Representative Anthony Gonzalez of Ohio, another Republican who voted to impeach Trump, dropped out of his re-election race, citing "the toxic dynamics inside our own party."

-Another one of the 10, Representative Liz Cheney, was ousted from her House Republican leadership post after repeatedly criticizing Trump's claims.
+Representative Liz Cheney, who also cast a vote for impeachment, was ousted from her House Republican leadership post after repeatedly criticizing Trump's claims.
 Once considered a rising star in the party, she faces a tough re-election battle in her home state of Wyoming.
-Kinzinger, who has also been one of Trump's fiercest critics in the Republican Party, was less pointed in the video announcing his exit.
+Kinzinger, who had also been one of Trump's fiercest critics in the Republican Party, was less pointed in the video announcing his exit from Congress.

-"My disappointment in the leaders that don't lead is huge," he said.
+He said his political career was not over.
+While he did not specify his next steps, he urged viewers to support a political action committee, or fund-raising organization, which could support his political allies.
+"My disappointment in the leaders that don't lead is huge," Kinzinger said.
 "We must unplug from the mistruths we've been fed."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)